cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 ### `Enumerable#all?`

-- returns `true` if the block’s return value is "truthy" for every element in the collection.
+- returns `true` if the block's return value is "truthy" for every element in the collection.

 <!-- prettier-ignore -->
 ```ruby